- Status:

 - more than one application per school is lodged (although schools with multiple campuses can apply for a separate project for each campus)

-- the proposal involves significant capital works subject to the State Budget process
+- the proposal involves significant capital works subject to the state budget process

-- further approvals (other than a building permit) are required (e.g. Heritage Victoria permits, Flora and Fauna Guarantee Act, Cultural Heritage)
+- further approvals (other than a building permit) are required (e.g., Heritage Victoria permits, Flora and Fauna Guarantee Act, Cultural Heritage)

 - they involve unforeseen, urgent infrastructure maintenance issues which pose a risk to safety, where schools do not have the financial capacity to rectify the issue (this should be addressed through the Emergency Maintenance Program)

-- a school has been damaged in an incident or event and requires assistance to make the site safe (this should be addressed through the Make-safe Program by calling 1300 133 468)
+- a school has been damaged in an incident or event and requires assistance to make the site safe (this should be addressed through the Make-safe program by calling 1300 133 468)

 - they are to make reasonable adjustments to school facilities for eligible members of the school community with disability, and to purchase hearing equipment for students with hearing loss (this should be addressed through the Accessible Buildings Program)